History

 First band photo- Railway Tavern Hunmanby 27/3/1979

-I have tried to remember as many names as possible there are only two members on this photo still playing in the band
+I have tried to remember as many names as possible there are only two members in this photo still playing in the band

 27/3/1979